DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-07-changing-how-we-ask-about-disabilities-and-health-conditions.md

 We plan to continue including these questions within usability research sessions, so that we can see whether there are any further changes we could make.

-We will review the work of other government departments, including the [Disability Unit](https://www.gov.uk/government/organisations/disability-unit), the [Government Analysis Function impairment harmonised standard](https://analysisfunction.civilservice.gov.uk/policy-store/impairment/) and the [GOV.UK Design System equality information pattern](https://design-system.service.gov.uk/patterns/equality-information/) as they develop.
+We will review the work of other government departments, including the [Disability Unit](https://www.gov.uk/government/organisations/disability-unit), the [Government Analysis Function impairment harmonised standard](https://analysisfunction.civilservice.gov.uk/policy-store/impairment/) and the GOV.UK Design System patterns as they develop.